histrio/tuxcare-documentation/docs/enterprise-support-for-almalinux/README.md

 :::warning
 If during installation something goes wrong then the `tuxctl` tool will show an error message and suggest how to handle it.
 For example, if your system is already registered you'll receive the following message:
 ```
-This server already has an TuxCare token installed
+This server already has a TuxCare token installed
 To force re-registration, please run the script with --force
 ```
 Then you will have to run `tuxctl` like this: